-Funding for AWARE has been secured through a 4-year grant.
-Written by County Superintendent Cathy Parker, the grant is designed to provide students and families of Tuolumne County school districts with reliable, equitable, and accessible mental health support.
+Funding for AWARE has been secured through a 4-year grant designed to provide students and families of Tuolumne County school districts with reliable, equitable, and accessible mental health support.

 Through partnerships with local agencies and 11 schools in Tuolumne County, this program will effectively coordinate mental health services for school-aged children throughout our county.
 Our services are available to all students ages 4-22 (TK- Transition) and are also available to provide support to their families.

-- Establish additional mental health partnerships between behavioral health departments and local education entities.
+- To establish additional mental health partnerships between behavioral health departments and local education entities.

-- To increase access to mental health services for students and families and enhance universal screening.
+- To increase connection to mental health services for students and families.

-- To assist education staff, families, and students to access primary health services, higher levels of mental health support, and other services in the county.
+- To provide assistance to education staff, families, and students to access primary health services, higher levels of mental health support, and other services in the county.